Ghosts of retail past

 Shopping continues to be a physical experience, with 90 percent of purchases occurring in brick-and-mortar stores.
 For all the talk about online shopping, the reality is that it’s still easier to buy pants that fit when you can try them on first.

 Then why the demise of Sears?
 Ironically, Sears started what Amazon is reinventing.
-More than 100 years ago, the Sears catalogue transformed the shopping experience.
+More than 100 years ago, the Sears catalog transformed the shopping experience.
 Everything from mail-order capes and guns to cars could be bought from home for the first time.
-The catalogue laid the foundation for Sears’ brick-and-mortar expansion in the same way that Amazon’s shop-from-home site created a launchpad for its recent expansion into physical stores with its acquisition of Whole Foods.
+The catalog laid the foundation for Sears’ brick-and-mortar expansion in the same way that Amazon’s shop-from-home site created a launchpad for its recent expansion into physical stores with its acquisition of Whole Foods.

 When a plane crashes, it’s often not because of a single failure but rather due to the snowball effect of multiple failures all at once.
 Sears’ failure was due to a lot of reasons.
 The burning question though is why so many retailers—Sears, Toys “R” Us, Brookstone, David’s Bridal and Claire’s Boutique, to name a few—went bankrupt in 2018.
-Put them together, and there’s a different downfall story to tell.
+Put them together, and there’s a different bankruptcy story to tell.

 Multichannel alone isn’t enough

 Read Sears’ 2011 chairman’s letter, and you’ll notice that a good chunk of it is dedicated to “Building Closer Relationships with Customers.”
 The vision for the company’s future at that critical juncture was aligned with “becoming an integrated retailer,” “multichannel capabilities” and “the art of being relevant to customers.”
 At the time, Sears’ strategy to drive customer delight through innovation was compared to Apple’s.